 Since there really isn't any good solution to this, it's unlikely any attorney will agree to represent someone on a prenup if there isn't an attorney on the other side.

 The one-attorney option will absolutely not work if you have a provision in your prenup agreement that limits or eliminates spousal support.
-If you get divorced and try to use that provision, all the unrepresented spouse has to do is say is, "I didn't have an attorney," and the court will rule that part of the agreement invalid.
+If you get divorced and try to use that provision, all the unrepresented spouse has to do is say, "I didn't have an attorney," and the court will rule that part of the agreement is invalid.

 The Prenup Agreement Is No Good if It Doesn't "Work" Later

 The main way a prenup agreement works is that its terms are enforced when a specific event like a divorce happens.
-And the main way people try to get out of following the terms of their prenup is by looking back to its creation and saying, "I didn't fully understand what I was agreeing to.
+The main way people try to get out of following the terms of their prenup is by looking back to its creation and saying, "I didn't fully understand what I was agreeing to.
 It wasn't fair.
 Therefore, I shouldn't have to do what I said I would do."

 The reason you each have an attorney when creating the agreement is precisely because this process is going to be reviewed in detail for mistakes.
 Having an attorney to explain and negotiate the prenuptial agreement takes away a large part of that argument.